Men's Health

 Step 4: MRI Before Biopsy

 If your PSA in your blood stays elevated, insist on an MRI first.
-Not all hospitals offer this yet, but it's worth pushing for.
+Not all hospitals offer this yet, but it's worth pushing for it.
 It could save you from an unnecessary biopsy.

 Step 5: If Biopsy Is Needed